Baseball in Venezuela: Development

+Baseball originated in Venezuela in the 1880s.
+Its popularity rose in the 1910s and 1920s as American immigrants came to work in the exploding oil industry.

 Baseball's definitive explosion in Venezuela was in 1941, the year of the Baseball World Cup in Havana when the national team beat Cuba in the finals.
 This team was consecrated by the press and the fans as "Los Héroes del '41" (The Heroes of '41).
 Since that year, baseball has transformed into the nation's most popular sport, a status it enjoys till today.
 Buoyed by this success, the sport took on a life on its own, and in 1945, the Venezuelan Professional Baseball League (VPBL) was established as the country's primary baseball league.

 The VPBL is a winter league that was established in 1945, with Leones del Caracas the leading team; another leading club is Valencia's Navegantes del Magallanes, established in 1917.
 There are currently 8 teams in the league.
 There is a Venezuelan Summer League established in 1997 and composed of teams affiliated with Major League Baseball (MLB) clubs.
 The Liga paralela is a secondary Venezuelan winter league, with the teams acting as farm teams for VPBL clubs.
 In 2021, the Venezuelan Major League, a summer league circuit, was launched.

+The popularity of baseball in the country makes Venezuela a rarity among its South American neighbors—association football is the dominant sport in the continent.
+Being one of the Latin American baseball powerhouses, Venezuela will compete in the Olympics tournament for the first time in 2028.
+For Venezuela, the Dominican Republic, and other teams from the Americas, the World Baseball Classic was their only shot at Olympic qualification.

+Venezuelan team competed in the 2026 World Baseball Classic for the sixth time.
+On 14 March 2026, after securing a vital victory against Japan in the quarterfinals, Venezuela qualified for the historically first time in the six-team baseball tournament for 2032.
+They then defeated the Italy to qualify for the inaugural final.
+Venezuela beat the United States in the championship game by a final score of 3-2.

+World champions

-Venezuelan teams have won the Caribbean Series a number of times.
-The Venezuela national baseball team won the Baseball World Cup several times in the 1940s, and the baseball tournament at the Pan American Games in 1959.
-The team finished 7th in the inaugural World Baseball Classic and 3rd in the 2009 event, but has dropped to 10th in the 2013 event.
+The Venezuela national baseball team has won the Caribbean Series a number of times.
+They won the Baseball World Cup several times in the 1940s, and the baseball tournament at the Pan American Games in 1959.
+The team finished seventh in the inaugural World Baseball Classic and third in the 2009 event, but has dropped to 10th in the 2013 event.
+Venezuela competed in the 2026 event and advanced to the championship game by beating defending champions Japan.
+They then defeated the United States in the championship game by a final score of 3–2 to win their first WBC championship.

-Over 350 Venezuelans have played in Major League Baseball since 1939, with 59 Venezuelans playing in MLB as of Opening Day 2014, the second most from any country (after the Dominican Republic).
-The Luis Aparicio Award was established in 2004, in honor of Luis Aparicio, the only Venezuelan ballplayer to have been inducted into the National Baseball Hall of Fame in Cooperstown, New York.
-The award is given annually to honor the Venezuelan player who recorded the best individual performance in Major League Baseball, as voted on by sports journalists in Venezuela.